commschamp/comms_protocols_cpp_src/text/transport/payload.md

 Please note that `read()` member function expects to receive a reference to the smart pointer, which holds allocated message object, as the first parameter.
 The type of the pointer is not known yet.
-As the result type of such pointer is provided via template parameter.
+As the result, type of such pointer is provided via template parameter.